Why the Jump Rope Will Get You a Six-Pack Before Crunches

 HIIT - specifically through jump rope circuits - combined with good food choices is the fastest way to achieve those washboard abs you've been after.

-But before I dive into the HOW, let’s first address the WHY.
+But before we dive into the HOW, let’s first address the WHY.

 Why HIIT will get you a six-pack